OWRC/info/hydrographseparation/index.md

 Eckhardt, K., 2005.
 How to construct recursive digital filters for baseflow separation.
 Hydrological Processes 19, 507-515.

 Furey, PR. and VK Gupta.
 2001.
 A physically based filter for separating base flow from streamflow records.
 Water Resources Research, 37(11): 2709-2722.

+Hewlett J.D. and A.R.
+Hibbert, 1967.
+Factor Affecting the Response of Small Watersheds to Precipitation in Humid Areas. in: W.E.
+Sopper and H.W.
+Lull (ed.), Forest Hydrology, Pergamon, New York, N.Y., pp. 275-290.

 Institute of Hydrology, 1980.
 Low Flow Studies report.
 Wallingford, UK.